VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro3.md

 * It's really hard to prevent something from accessing memory you don't want it to in the same program

-* There is no boolen (True / False) type built in, you actually have to `#include <stdbool.h>`
+* There is no boolean (True / False) type built in, you actually have to `#include <stdbool.h>`

-* The compliation process requires functions be declared before they're called, basically:
+* The compilation process requires functions be declared before they're called, basically:

   ```c
   int main(){